 6.2b.2.X6.2 Use cases

-6.2b.2.X6.2.1 Management of different roles in Federated Learning
+6.2b.2.X6.2.1 Management of different roles in Federated learning

 For FL, an ML model is collaboratively trained by a group of FL clients (e.g. MTLF in NWDAFs) including one acting as FL server and the others acting as FL clients.
 Federated Learning training allows multiple FL clients to collaboratively train an ML model on local datasets.